SEVERNSIDE BIRDS

 INTRODUCTION

-The area covered is a 10 kilometre coastal strip from the “old” Severn Bridge, south to the southern end of Chittening Warth. including pools at and near Avonmouth Sewage Works.
-The eastern boundary is formed mainly by the A403, Aust to Avonmouth coast road.
+The area covered is a 10 kilometre coastal strip from the Aust Cliff/Service station, south to the southern end of Chittening Warth. including pools at and near Avonmouth Sewage Works.
+The eastern boundary is formed mainly by the A403 with a few bulges to the East, Aust to Avonmouth coast road.
 The “patch” is centred on the village of Severn Beach and dominated by the structure of the Second Severn Crossing.

 Although this is not the most scenic stretch of coast, the area is of great importance to migrant and wintering birds.

-The southern end is Chittening Warth, an area of mud flats, salt marsh, unused grazing area that is now overgrown and is a good location for winter Short-eared owls.
+The southern end is Chittening Warth, an area of mud flats and salt marsh.
+The salt marsh has no public access but can be viewed in places from the Severn Way footpath by heading south from Severn Beach to New Pill near the only pedestrian railway crossing.
 Just across the coast road is the Sea bank gas power station.
 A new section of the national cycle way runs past the entrance.
 Here there are three very small pools and areas of Hawthorn that attract spring and autumn migrants,

 The mid point of the patch is the village of Severn Beach and the Second Severn Crossing.
-The habitat at Severn Beach consists of coastal scrub opposite the Astra Zeneca factory, joining a small area of salt marsh.
+The habitat at Severn Beach consists of coastal scrub opposite the Seabank Power station and Energy Recovery centre, joining a small area of salt marsh.
 North of here is the shingle “beach”, the usual location for the high tide wader roost.
 The tall concrete sea defences then extend north to the Second Severn Crossing.

-The northern section runs from the Second Crossing to New Passage, Northwick Warth then Aust Cliff.
-The habitat here consists of mud flats and rocky pools at low tide.
+The northern section runs from the Second Crossing to New Passage, Northwick Warth, Aust Warth then Aust Cliff.

 Aust Warth is now a regular site for wintering Short-eared Owls and has recently attracted a Long-eared Owl and Barn Owls.